 Our future success depends, in part, on our ability to convert users of our free self-managed or SaaS product offerings into paying customers by selling additional products, and by upselling additional subscription services.
-The total number of users of our free product may decline as a result of, or due to, the limitations on the number of users for a product and limitations on storage and transfers applicable to the free product offering (all of which were announced in the first quarter of fiscal year 2023 and are expected to be implemented in fiscal year 2024).
+The total number of users of our free SaaS product may decline as a result of, or due to, our enforcement of user limits and our plan to implement in the future storage and transfer limits for our free SaaS product offering.
 As a result of our investment in new capabilities and improvements to our free product offering, users of our free product may decline to purchase additional products or subscription services if they perceive the free product to be more attractive as compared to our paid offerings.
 Converting users of our free product offering may require increasingly sophisticated and costly sales efforts and may not result in additional sales.
 In addition, the rate at which our end-customers purchase additional products and services depends on a number of factors, including the perceived need for additional products and services, the limitations on the number of users and limitations on storage and transfers applicable to the free product offering as well as general economic conditions.
 If our efforts to sell additional products and services to our end-customers are not successful, our business may suffer.